Glossary

 Solar Absorptance:

 The percent of incident solar radiation that is absorbed by the window film/glass system.
 The lower the number, the less solar radiation absorbed.
-Solar Heat Gain Coefficient:

 The ratio of total solar heat passing through a given window product relative to the solar heat incident on the projected window surface at normal solar incidence (I.E. perpendicular to the glazing surface).
 The lower the coefficient number for a particular window film/glass system, the better it is able to reduce heat.